generation-org/jfsjd-final-project/task-11/README.md

 - `delete`

 2. Implement additional unit test for other controllers of your application.
-   Hint: Make good use of verify method to check for mock interactions!
+   Hint: Make good use of the verify method to check for mock interactions!

 ## Results